-ANUSA is made up of forty elected student representatives: six Executive members (President, Vice President, Treasurer, General Secretary, Education Officer and Social Officer), two College Representatives for each academic college, fourteen General Representatives and seven department officers representing respective collectives that are a product of activist and grassroots movements (Queer*, Ethnocultural, Women, Indigenous, International, Disabilities and Environment).
+ANUSA is made up of thirty-nine elected student representatives: six Executive members (President, Vice President, Treasurer, General Secretary, Education Officer and Social Officer), two College Representatives for each academic college, fourteen General Representatives and seven department officers representing respective collectives that are a product of activist and grassroots movements (Queer*, Ethnocultural, Women, Indigenous, International, Disabilities and Environment).

 ANUSA's work is multifaceted.
 We coordinate some of the largest scale social events on campus such as O-Week and Bush Week, and facilitate the 150+ Clubs and Societies on campus.
 ANUSA plays a substantial role in providing free and confidential services to all undergraduate students through our Student Assistance Unit.
 This includes a free legal service, financial aid, student meals and help with tax and Centrelink plus much more.
 Additionally, ANUSA manages the Brian Kenyon Student Space (BKSS) where all students can relax on couches, study in a relaxed environment, buy cheap snacks, pick up free menstrual products and condoms, and recharge your devices.
 From this space we deliver a free breakfast program from 8-10am every day of term – definitely get around this!